 “Where are you staying?
 I work in a bookstore.
 Maybe you can meet me there some day and we can go have lunch.
 That might be nice.
 I can let you use my discount to buy books.
 You can even use the discount to buy food in the café…in case you’re hungry.
 Or you can by DVDs.
 I love watching TV shows.
 Man – someone shut me up!
 Right?”

 “I know exactly where that is!
 Holy moly!
 I walk everywhere.
 Explore everywhere.
 Soak everything up.
 Where are you from originally.”

 “Let’s just say I come from New York City.”

 “I love New York City!
 At least what I’ve seen on 30 Rock.
 I want to go everywhere in this world.
 And I don’t think I’d be afraid, you know?
 What about you?
 You want to see everywhere?”

 “Actually, I haven’t told anybody yet – it’s a secret – but I am crossing the country, staying at hotels as I go along.”

 “Get out!”
-Adrian playfully slapped him in the arm.
+Adrian playfully slapped him on the arm.
 “That is outrageous!
 I could kiss you with envy!
 So lucky!
 Are you rich?
+Don’t answer that.
 Are you loaded?
+I am so rude!
 Did I hit the lottery today and find a rich, handsome, travel writer who is bent on sweeping me off my feet and taking me across the globe and back?”

 Beckett stopped at a street corner.
 He noticed a television playing in the window of an electronics store.
-A man and a woman were swimming in an ocean and a Medevac helicopter was hovering over them, a person was being lowered from the aircraft to rescue the two people.
+A man and a woman were clinging for their lives on wet rocks in a raging river, as a Medevac helicopter hovered over them.
+A person was being lowered from the aircraft to rescue the two people.